7. Declaring relationships between packages¶

 system is marked as deselected, or both packages are marked

 is causing the conflict.
-Otherwise, it will halt the
+Otherwise, it will halt the installation of the

 new package with an error.
-This mechanism is specifically
+This mechanism is specifically designed to

 A package will not cause a conflict merely because its configuration files are still installed; it must be at least “Half-Installed”.